The Costs of Dust Contamination and How Industrial Partition Curtains Prevent It

 Beyond production impacts, dust poses significant compliance and workforce risks.

 The Health and Safety Executive (HSE) enforces strict regulations around airborne particulates under EH40 Workplace Exposure Limits.
-Inhalable and respirable dusts can cause long-term respiratory damage, skin irritation or occupational asthma.
-Even seemingly innocuous substances like flour or icing sugar pose risks when inhaled regularly over time.
+Inhalable and respirable dust can cause long-term respiratory damage, skin irritation or occupational asthma.
+Even common materials like flour or icing sugar pose risks when inhaled regularly over time.

-Failing to control exposure invites enforcement action, increased sick leave and reputational damage.
-Implementing effective dust containment not only supports HSE compliance but demonstrates a proactive approach to workforce welfare.
+Failing to control dust invites enforcement action, increased sick leave and damage to reputation.
+Implementing effective dust containment not only supports HSE compliance but also demonstrates a proactive approach to workforce welfare.
 This is something that increasingly influences supplier approval and audit outcomes.

-For food manufacturers and clean-zone operations, airborne particles represent a critical hygiene risk.
+For food manufacturers and clean-zone operations, airborne dust particles represent a critical hygiene risk.

 Flour dust, allergens and fine residues migrate easily through open spaces, jeopardising product safety and causing cross-contamination between production lines.
 This is particularly problematic in facilities handling multiple allergens or operating under BRCGS and HACCP standards.